carlospsikick/timescale-cdc/readme.md

 ## CDC Trigger

-To start capturing change events for a particular table, all we need to do is add the trigger function to its definition, for example, to monitor `dataschema.assets` add:
+To begin capturing change events for a particular table, all we need to do is add the trigger function to its definition, for example, to monitor `dataschema.assets` add:

 ```
 CREATE TRIGGER assets_cdc_tr AFTER